 Kelly and is married to fellow Ravenscroft graduate, Stephen ’91.
 They have two children currently enrolled at Ravenscroft.

 From 2006 to 2009, she was the medical director for newborn screening at the New York State Department of Health.
-Laura currently sees patients at Alliance Medical Ministry, which is an adult internal medicine clinic for the uninsured.
+Laura currently sees patients at Alliance Medical Ministry, an adult internal medicine clinic for the uninsured.
 She also serves on the board for the WakeMed Foundation.

 Laura is married to Dr. Carmin Kalorin, a urologist at WakeMed, and has three children who currently attend Ravenscroft.

 Kevin Keim joined the board in 2014.
-As chief development officer at INC Research, he embraces global business and drug development opportunities while supporting customer, employee, and strategic product development.
+As chief development officer at INC Research, he embraces global business and drug development opportunities while supporting customer, employee and strategic product development.
 An entrepreneur at heart, he also leads INC Research's innovative outreach program to the Japanese pharma and the global biotech business community.
-He is a previous five-year Board Director of INC Research.
+He is a previous five-year board director of INC Research.
 Dr. Keim brings more than 46 years of international research and discovery, clinical research, drug development and regulatory experience to INC Research with more than 490 clinical trial experiences to his credit.

 Prior to Vela Pharmaceuticals Inc., Kevin was president of Quintiles Pacific, Inc., where he provided executive leadership and directive consultative development solutions to the global CNS therapeutics effort.
-His twenty-three formative years in the pharmaceutical industry were spent at Hoffmann-LaRoche and (Ayerst-)Wyeth Research.
-Collective with his experience at Vela Pharmaceuticals, Kevin has preclinical and clinical development experience in psychiatry, neurology, sleep medicine, pain management, movement disorders, cardiovascular, woman’s health, and GI, as well as strategic regulatory consultation.
+His 23 formative years in the pharmaceutical industry were spent at Hoffmann-LaRoche and (Ayerst-)Wyeth Research.
+Collective with his experience at Vela Pharmaceuticals, Kevin has preclinical and clinical development experience in psychiatry, neurology, sleep medicine, pain management, movement disorders, cardiovascular, woman’s health and GI, as well as strategic regulatory consultation.

 Kevin is a grandparent to two current Ravenscroft students.

 Her passion for education continues with service on the NCSU College of Education advisory board.
-Finally, she shares her experience in and passion for health care by serving on the Board of WakeMed Hospital.
-Previously, Kristin served on the boards of the Nature Research Center, SAFEchild, Girls Scouts of North Carolina and Smart Kids with Learning Disabilities.
-Kristin is an honors graduate of Miami University in Oxford, Ohio where she received a BS and MS. She resides in Raleigh with her husband and four daughters.
+Finally, she shares her experience in and passion for health care by serving on the board of WakeMed Hospital.
+Previously, Kristin served on the boards of the Nature Research Center, SAFEchild, Girls Scouts of North Carolina, and Smart Kids with Learning Disabilities.
+Kristin is an honors graduate of Miami University in Oxford, Ohio, where she received a B.S. and M.S.
+She resides in Raleigh with her husband and four daughters.

-Nelle Schantz is a Vice President at Fidelity Charitable managing the Advisor Marketing team.
+Nelle Schantz is a vice president at Fidelity Charitable managing the Advisor Marketing team.
 Fidelity Charitable is an independent public charity that has helped donors support more than 219,000 nonprofit organizations with more than $25 billion in grants.
 Focusing on Fidelity Charitable’s donor-advised fund program, Nelle is accountable for the company’s marketing strategy targeted to financial advisors including attorneys, financial planners and CPAs.

-He was a founding Board member of Marbles Kids Museum and served in a number of leading board roles and committee chair positions at Marbles.
-Pete attended Greensboro Day School and received a BA in Political Science from Duke University and a doctorate from Wake Forest University School of Law.
+He was a founding board member of Marbles Kids Museum and served in a number of leading board roles and committee chair positions at Marbles.
+Pete attended Greensboro Day School and received a B.A. in Political Science from Duke University and a doctorate from Wake Forest University School of Law.